iqbalyarkhan/old-website/content/2020-02-14--Undirected-Graphs.md

 5 -> <empty vector>
 ```

 Where 0-5 is one vector and each element in that vector is also a vector at that position.
 Note the use of `adjList.resize(vectorSize)` which is used to set the size of a vector after it is declared.
-We're using a vector because if we're given a vertex, say 4, we can access the adjacent vertices for 4 in $O(1)$ time.

 Since arrays and vectors start at 0 index, to keep consistent with the graph shown above, we'll add the 0th vector as well but will start adding at index 1.
 Next, when we call the `AddEdge()` function, we pass in the edge that needs to be created.
 So, when `AddEdge()` is called with 1 and 4, it performs the following actions:
 ```cpp{numberLines: 39}